musheeza01/musheezacert/content/docs/installation/kubectl.md

 **Download** the original CPX **bootloader**, navigate to [UF2 Bootloader Details | Adafruit Feather M0 Express | Adafruit Learning System](https://learn.adafruit.com/adafruit-feather-m0-express-designed-for-circuit-python-circuitpython/uf2-bootloader-details)[https://learn.adafruit.com/adafruit-feather-m0-express-designed-for-circuit-python-circuitpython/uf2-bootloader-details](https://learn.adafruit.com/adafruit-feather-m0-express-designed-for-circuit-python-circuitpython/uf2-bootloader-details).
 Scroll to the bottom of the page and click on the green rectangle, with Circuit Playground Express V#.#.# update-bootloader.uf2.
 Click on the link (make sure it is for the Circuit Playground Express).
 The file will download.

+To **move the bootloader** to the CPX:

+Plug in the CPX via the USB/Micro USB cable.

+Press the reset button twice on the CPX.

+All Pixel LED lights will turn on / solid green

+The on small LED will turn on / solid green

+D13 small LED will slowly blink red

+A folder will appear as CPLAYBOOT.

+This will be very similar to a USB thumb drive in function.

+Copy the saved UF2 file (from the above procedure) and paste it on the CPLAYBOOT root drive.

+The CPX lights will flash, then reset and the CPLAYBOOT drive will disappear from the drive list.

+The CPX is now ready with the original bootloader.

 Click on the link (make sure it is for the Circuit Playground Express).
 The file will download.